-In addition to providing individual Cognitive Behavioral Therapy (CBT), the OCD Center of Los Angeles also offers six weekly, low-fee therapy / support groups for adults with OCD, Body Dysmorphic Disorder (BDD), and related conditions.
+In addition to providing individual Cognitive Behavioral Therapy (CBT), the OCD Center of Los Angeles also offers five weekly, low-fee therapy / support groups for adults with OCD, Body Dysmorphic Disorder (BDD), and related conditions.
 Research has shown that group CBT is extremely effective in the treatment of OCD and related conditions, including Body Dysmorphic Disorder (BDD).
 All groups at the OCD Center of Los Angeles are led by our professional staff therapists, and use the same CBT treatment protocol as our individual therapy program.
 Please note that all of our groups require an assessment prior to participation, and are open only to adults over the age of 18 with OCD, BDD, and related anxiety based conditions.
 To learn more about our weekly low-fee groups for adults, click here.

 Telephone and Online Therapy for the Treatment of Body Dysmorphic Disorder (BDD)

-The OCD Center of Los Angeles also offers webcam-based online therapy and telephone therapy to clients suffering with Body Dysmorphic Disorder (BDD).
+The OCD Center of Los Angeles also offers webcam-based online therapy and telephone therapy to clients around the world suffering with Body Dysmorphic Disorder (BDD).
 Telephone and online therapy are cost-effective options for clients who have physical and/or psychological limitations that restrict their ability to come to our office, and for those in remote areas who cannot find specialized Body Dysmorphic Disorder treatment close to their home.
 Telephone and internet therapy have repeatedly been found to be safe and effective in numerous research studies, and have been legal in California since 1997.
 If you would like to learn more about our telephone and online therapy program for Body Dysmorphic Disorder (BDD), please click here.

 Intensive BDD Treatment